 The Digital Commons image gallery provides an effective way to showcase collections of photographs, artwork, and scanned images, making them an integral part of repository content.
 This guide provides instructions to manage images and enhance the presentation of your Digital Commons site.

-Administrators may upload multiple images at once, using the batch upload features built into Digital Commons.
+Administrators may upload individual images to an image gallery using the steps below.
+Image galleries also support the upload of multiple images at once using the batch import features built into Digital Commons.
 See Batch Upload, Export, and Revise for more information.

 The Manage Images tab, accessible via the Administrator Toolbar or the My Account page, contains all of the images that have been uploaded to the gallery.